torstenboettjer/sandbox/README.md

 exec bash && source ~/.bashrc
 ```

 MacOS users cannot rely on the convenience of an isolated subsystem but refer to the [nix-darwin](https://github.com/LnL7/nix-darwin) project and arrive at the same point.
 Alternatively, a virtual maschine on a hypervisor can be considered.
-Nix provides features that address requirements like reproducibility, isolation, and atomic upgrades withour relying on an orchestrator or a controller.
+Nix provides features that address requirements like reproducibility, isolation, and atomic upgrades withour relying on an orchestrator or a cloud control plane.
 Nix was introduced in 2003 by [Eelco Dolstra](https://en.wikipedia.org/wiki/Nix_(package_manager)) to create a reliable system for software deployments.
 It ensures consistent package deployments through specification of package dependencies and build instructions.
 The supporting community has grown to nearly a thousand developers and has gathered several thousands of contributors.

 ### Engineering Tools